IPE Competencies at U-M

 Interprofessional education (IPE) involves intentional teaching and assessment of at least one of the IPE competencies.
 Sub-competencies of competencies 1-4 can be found here.
 IPE occurs when students from two or more disciplines learn about, from, and with each other in the context of health outcomes for patients and populations.

-- Values/Ethics: Work with individuals of other professions to maintain a climate of mutual respect and shared values.
+1. Values/Ethics: Work with team members to maintain a climate of shared values, ethical conduct, and mutual respect.

 Levels of Progression Towards IPE Competency:

-[1] Competencies 1-4 are based on the Interprofessional Education Collaborative (IPEC) Core Competencies for Interprofessional Collaborative Practice, 2016 Update.
+[1] Competencies 1-4 are based on the Interprofessional Education Collaborative (IPEC) Core Competencies for Interprofessional Collaborative Practice: Version 3 (2023).

 [2] Competency 5 is based on the University of Michigan’s engaged learning goal, intercultural engagement.
 CRLT Occasional Paper.